Have you experienced ADHD burnout or exhaustion?

 About Sandy Pace

 In 2015, I came across two advocates who changed my life: Rick Green at TotallyADD, and How to ADHD’s Jessica McCabe.
-I honestly have say that they changed my life in ways I ever thought possible.
+I honestly can say they’ve changed my life in ways I never thought possible.
+Through inspiring me to become an author/advocate and help others in their journey.

 You can find more of my articles at Medium